saumiko/ProjectArchiveAnalyzer/README.md

 # SUST Archives (beta)
 This project was created to keep track of the project and assignment submissions of the students at SUST.
 Student will take a course, teacher will approve him and then will assign him his group and his project.
 Student will be able to submit his tasks accordingly.

+The project demonstration keynote can be seen in [YouTube](https://www.youtube.com/watch?v=ycyANyEoOLo).

 This project was build using Spring framework.
 To control the dependencies we have used Maven.

 ### How to build and run